FAQ for Buying Super Bowl Tickets

 How Will I Receive My Super Bowl Tickets?

 In years past, TickPick had a pickup location that was always close to the game’s stadium.
-This year, TickPick will not have an in-person presence in Vegas for Super Bowl 58.
+This year, TickPick will not have an in-person presence in the Bay Area (greater San Francisco market) for Super Bowl 60.

-This is because SB tickets will be mobile transfer only this season and not hard stock as they have been in the past, meaning that in-person pickup won’t be necessary for Super Bowl LVIII in Paradise, Nevada.
+This is because SB tickets will be mobile-only transfer this season, not hard stock as in the past, meaning in-person pickup won’t be necessary for Super Bowl LX in Santa Clara, California.

-This is a safe means of delivery that ensures the buyer receives the only QR code available for that particular ticket, which cannot be duplicated.
+This is a safe delivery method that ensures the buyer receives the only QR code for that ticket, which cannot be duplicated.

-This also should make it a much smoother process for buying electronic Super Bowl tickets on the actual game day, given fans won’t have to worry about picking up tickets at a specific location and rather can remain close to the stadium near the parking lots and head right into the venue once they receive their ticket transfer.
+This also should make it a much smoother process for buying electronic Super Bowl tickets on the actual game day, given fans won’t have to worry about picking up tickets at a specific location, and can instead remain close to the stadium near the parking lots and head right into the venue once they receive their ticket transfer.

 How Many Super Bowl Tickets Are There?

-While the typical capacity at Allegiant Stadium is 65,000, the venue can expand to fit 71,835 people for special events, and there isn’t an event more special than the Super Bowl.
+While the typical capacity at Levi’s Stadium is 68,500, the venue can accommodate up to 75,000 for special events like the Super Bowl.

-Capacity and the number of tickets available to the public are two very different things, however, as a large number of Super Bowl packages and tickets are allocated to season ticket members at Allegiant Stadium, large corporations, sponsors, and others.
+Capacity and the number of tickets available to the public are two very different things; however, as a large number of Super Bowl packages and tickets are allocated to season ticket members at Levi’s Stadium, large corporations, sponsors, and others.

 What are the Zones for Super Bowl Tickets?

-For example, if you were browsing ticket listings and were unable to find tickets in a specific section, but instead were seeing a listing marked as “Upper Endzone,” it would mean that your seats could ultimately be in sections in the highest level as outlined below for all different Super Bowl zones.
+For example, if you were browsing ticket listings and couldn’t find tickets in a specific section, but instead saw a listing marked “Upper Endzone,” it would mean your seats could ultimately be in the highest level, as outlined below for all Super Bowl zones.

 Can Super Bowl Tickets Be Shipped in the Mail?

 They cannot.
-With FedEx or any other shipping option, you would run the risk of the loss of tickets that cannot be reissued.
-Over many years we’ve found that local pickup — and in recent years, mobile transfer — is the safest approach for both TickPick and for the fan.
+With FedEx or any other shipping option, you risk losing tickets that cannot be reissued.
+Over many years, we’ve found that mobile transfer is the safest approach for NFL fans.

 The good news is that nearly all Super Bowl tickets will be delivered electronically to the buyer’s mobile phone, which prevents fraud and the risk of tickets being lost in the mail.